GrowthBook vs Statsig

 Yes, both have proven capability to handle billions of event look ups.
 The difference is in the pricing - with GrowthBook you have predictable per seat pricing with unlimited feature flags and experiments, whereas Statsig costs can spike with traffic.
 Companies often reduce the amount of traffic they test on to contain costs.

 GrowthBook is open source with full SQL visibility and tranparency.
 Statsig is a proprietary platform owned by OpenAI.
-GrowthBook lets teams inspect experiment logic, run analysis in their own warehouse, and self-host if needed.
+GrowthBook lets teams inspect experiment logic, run analysis in their own warehouse, and self-host if needed

-Ready to get started?
+Ready to ship faster?